-On July 2, 2009, NorthPoint Technology, Ltd. ("Northpoint") filed suit against us, EchoStar and DirecTV in the United States District Court for the Western District of Texas alleging infringement of United States Patent No. 6,208,636 (the "636 patent").
-The '636 patent relates to the use of multiple low-noise block converter feedhorns, or LNBFs, which are antennas used for satellite reception.
-On April 21, 2011, the U.S. Patent and Trademark Office issued an order granting reexamination of the '636 patent.
-On June 21, 2011, the District Court entered summary judgment in our favor, finding that all asserted claims of the '636 patent are invalid.
-Northpoint has appealed.
+On July 2, 2009, NorthPoint Technology, Ltd. ("NorthPoint") filed suit against us, EchoStar and DirecTV in the United States District Court for the Western District of Texas alleging infringement of United States Patent No. 6,208,636 (the "636 patent").
+The 636 patent relates to the use of multiple low-noise block converter feedhorns, or LNBFs, which are antennas used for satellite reception.
+On April 21, 2011, the U.S. Patent and Trademark Office issued an order granting reexamination of the 636 patent.
+On June 21, 2011, the District Court entered summary judgment in our favor, finding that all asserted claims of the 636 patent are invalid.
+NorthPoint appealed and, on May 11, 2012, the United States Court of Appeals for the Federal Circuit affirmed the District Court's judgment.
+The deadline for NorthPoint to file a further appeal has passed, and the matter is now concluded.